Welcome to our Vision for Involvement

 “It gives me great pleasure working towards a shared goal concerning primarily about mental health, to give back my experiences learnt and to work for something much bigger than myself.”
 Expert by Experience

 |At Oxfordshire Mind we want to provide the very best support for people with mental health challenges.
 To be able to do this we feel in it is important to involve people with lived experience of mental health problems in all aspects of the work we do from training our staff to writing our policies.
 To make sure everybody who works for us and with us understands our way of working together we created a 5 year involvement strategy which shows how we plan on working.

 “Oxfordshire Mind will embed the involvement of service users and stakeholders at all levels within the organisation, aiming always for a co-productive approach.
 Oxfordshire Mind aims to ensure that all involvement is recovery and wellbeing focused, is inclusive, is meaningful, and has a positive impact.”

 Want to get involved?
-We’re always looking for existing service users to support and improve our work at Oxfordshire Mind.
+We’re always looking for people with lived experience to support and improve our work at Oxfordshire Mind and Mind in Berkshire.